Estimated reading time: 15 minutes

 Featuring a 30-minute battery-life, accessible controls, intuitive flight modes, and terrific footage in a compact folding package, there’s nothing not to like about this drone.

 You’ll love the revamped controller, which makes it easy to fly.
-The streamlined handset has permitting nuanced inputs that do not overwhelm the pilot.
+The streamlined handset permits nuanced inputs that do not overwhelm the pilot.

 It is fun to operate and improves the beginner’s entire flying experience.
 DJI updates the firmware often to improve the overall experience.